pixelhumain/communecter/docs/specs/rocketChatIntegration.md

 	- channels are only accessible to the group's members
 	- only admins can open a channel
 	- a group can have many channels

+## Relation
+- we are interested in a close relation with other open source project like RC
+- our interoperabilty will be the first of a long list